Interested in learning how to sell life insurance successfully?

 The flip side is this: with freedom comes responsibility.

-The good news is that freedom is attainable, especially for agents who work hard at selling life insurance.
+The good news is that freedom is attainable, especially for agents who work hard at figuring out how to sell life insurance successfully.

 Selling life insurance is a relationship business.